AlexVieriu/BookStore_Net6/README.md

 ### Tehnologies
 - BackEnd: API, EntityFramework, JWT, Logging(with Serilog), Repository Pattern, Pagination
-- FontEnd: BlazorServer/BlazorClient, NSwag(nuget package that automatically generate UI classes based on the API endpoints)
+- FontEnd: BlazorServer/BlazorClient, NSwag(nuget package that automatically generate a Class with methods based on the API endpoints)

 ### Swagger